 (That said, in his book Living Language Dothraki, Peterson writes that "many Dothraki words have multiple pronunciation variants, often depending on whether the speaker is native or non-native.
 Khaleesi, for example, has three separate pronunciations: khal-eh-si, khal-ee-si, and kal-ee-si," which at a later point in the book spelled is "ka-lee-si.")

-When he’s not playing Bran Stark, 19-year-old Isaac Hempstead Wright is a student at Birmingham University.
-But he’s admitted that balancing his roles as co-ed and star of one of television’s most popular series hasn’t been easy.
+When he wasn’t playing Bran Stark, Isaac Hempstead Wright was a student at Birmingham University.
+But he admitted that balancing his roles as co-ed and star of one of television’s most popular series wasn’t easy.
 "I couldn't walk out of my halls without having to take a selfie,” the actor told Esquire UK.
-"I had the nicest flatmates," he added, "But it made it quite difficult to make friends.
+"I had the nicest flatmates.
+But it made it quite difficult to make friends.
 I don't think I'll ever be able to have a normal university experience, which is kind of sad.
 I couldn't relax and go out and have a drink or get drunk or whatever, because if I did someone would be like: 'I saw Bran and he was all f***ed up.'"

-27. Both Emilia Clarke and Lena Headey have played The Terminator’s Sarah Connor.
+41. Both Emilia Clarke and Lena Headey have played The Terminator’s Sarah Connor.

 Clarke starred alongside Arnold Schwarzenegger in Terminator Genisys, playing the role of Sarah Connor.
 The part was previously played by Cersei Lannister herself, Lena Headey, in the short-lived TV series, Terminator: The Sarah Connor Chronicles.

-28. The trees lining the Kingsroad might not be around much longer.
+42. The trees lining the Kingsroad might not be around much longer.

 Of the 100 or so beech trees originally planted 240 years ago, around 60 remain @PatrickDCregg of the Woodland Trust told me.#pensionertrees #GoT